sverigeunit/Chive-Programming-Language/README.md

 Chive is built with python, javascript, and c++.
 It is very portable and currently there are releases for windows and web.
 Android and Linux releases are also finished but are in testing.

 As of the current moment chive is under minimal development.
-I am working on a project called Cog which extends chive with modern syntax and fast interpretation with rust, and c++.
-Chive will still be updated and I am always happy to aprove pull requests.
+I am working on a command line interface for the language which will make running and packaging code easy.

 ## Usage
 To use chive you need to make a main.ch file and a include.ch file.
 The main.ch file will include all of your code while the include.ch file will point to library that you will be using.
 To use chive on the web you will need to create a index.html file that points to your code and chive.js.
 Take a look at web examples.

 To use chive on your desktop move the interpreter(chive.exe) to your location of your main.ch code and run it.
 The interpreter uses a terminal unlike the web version which doesn't include one.
-You can use the packager.exe to make an executable or web build of your chive app.
+You can use the packager.exe(deprecated) to make an executable or web build of your chive app.
 The packager is still in production and is frankly un-needed.
-You can look at the docs when they are ifnished.
+You can look at the docs when they are finished.

 ## Syntax
 Like I said earlier the syntax is just like BASIC but **easier**.
 Everything is done by simple commands which simplify's software development.
 Here is an example of a simple calculator made with chive(Note that spaces are not needed before functions):